Fsmash/demo/README.md

 Q: We don't define "document" in the Javascript code.
 Where is it from and what is it?

 Q: What are "domElements" and how do we "inject" the renderer into the HTML?
+(Look at main.js)

 Q: We call "animate" inside of the "animate" function.
 What is this called and how does it work?